 Construction on the $455 million addition began Nov.
 1, 2020, with completion in fall 2023.
 Expansion of the Emergency Department, site development and other renovations are included in the cost.

 Mary and Dick Heimann Cancer Center

 The 80,160-square-foot Mary and Dick Heimann Cancer Center, located near Asante Rogue Regional Medical Center, houses all outpatient cancer services for one-stop patient convenience, including radiation therapy, infusion services, education and support services.
-The $64 million project began in February 2020 and opens Jan.
-17, 2022.
+The $64 million project began in February 2020 and opened June 5, 2022.

 The Helen K. Spears Cancer Center on the campus of Asante Three Rivers has grown by 24,000 square feet with a new two-story building.
 The now 35,000-square-foot Helen K. Spears Cancer Center houses all outpatient cancer services for one-stop patient convenience, including radiation therapy, infusion, lab and pharmacy services.
 The estimated cost is $15.2 million.
-Construction began in September 2020 and it opens on Jan.
-17, 2022.
+Construction began in September 2020 and was completed in May 2022.

 Asante Three Rivers Emergency Department Expansion

 Asante Three Rivers expanded and renovated its Emergency Department to accommodate the growing number of people seeking care.
 Treating more than 41,000 patients annually, the ED added 11 beds and doubled in size.
 The $12.7 million project was completed in December 2020.

 Asante Rogue Regional has expanded its inpatient behavioral health unit from 18 to 24 beds to address the growing need for acute mental health care.
 The $6.8 million project was completed in spring 2020 and includes a courtyard garden and calming spaces for patients.